Sciatica Physiotherapy: Treatments & Exercises to Reduce Pain

 What are the symptoms of Sciatica?

-• There can also be sensations like tingling and feeling of weakness in your leg, ankle and/or foot.
+- There can also be sensations such as tingling and a feeling of weakness in your leg, ankle, and/or foot.

-• The pain is typically situated in the buttock and lower back region but can extend down into your hamstring, calf and feet (leg pain).
+- The pain is typically situated in the buttocks and lower back region, but can extend down into the hamstrings, calves and feet (leg pain).

-These can be aggravated by coughing or sneezing, moving from sitting to standing, prolonged sitting, standing or lying down.
+These can be aggravated by coughing or sneezing, as well as by moving from a sitting to a standing position, prolonged sitting, or changing from a standing to a lying position.

 How is Sciatica diagnosed?

 Sciatica is diagnosed by a cluster of findings in your history and physical assessment by your physiotherapist.
-Your therapist will carry out a number of physical tests to determine the origin of your sciatic pain, such as muscle strength tests, nerve mobility tests and lumbar range of motion tests.
+Your therapist will conduct several physical tests to determine the origin of your sciatic pain, including muscle strength tests, nerve mobility tests, and lumbar range of motion tests.

 We will also want to know if you’ve had an injury, fever, problems controlling your bowels or bladder, previous cancers and whether you’ve been losing weight without trying.
 The answers to these questions are important because if these symptoms are present, the cause of sciatica could be a serious condition, such as a bone fracture, infection or cancer.
 These are rare, however.